TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Compile together all the datasets
 - [x] Test if scraping google for the annual/financial reports is likely to give useful results (well, they're restricting to 100 per day, but that's OK.
 - [ ] http://stackoverflow.com/questions/4490983/google-search-with-python/4491058#4491058 (tomorrow :P)
+- [ ] Compile list from GiveNow.com.au as well.
 - [ ] Start compiling revenue numbers.

 ##Design